jun-elli/final-project-java/README.md

 * ~~Transactions between accounts~~
 * Automatic calculation of interests and feeds on intervals (when setting or getting accounts balances)

+#### Functionality

+Here is a list of actions I had to demonstrate to my teachers:

+>- [ ] System will be preloaded with the following data:
+>  - [ ] An admin user
+>  - [ ] An account holder 1
+>    - older than 24 years old
+>    - has a credit card
+>    - has a checking account
+>  - [ ] An account holder 2
+>    - younger than 24 years old
+>    - has a savings account
+>  - [ ] A third party user
+>- [ ] Using admin credentials, create a new checking account for account holder 2 to see how an error is prompted if you don't choose to create a student checking account.
+Clients younger than 24 years old can only open student checking accounts instead of normal checking.
+>- [ ] As an admin, you can increase the account holder 1's checking account balance by 100 USD
+>- [ ] ~~Un third party debe retirar 10 de una cuenta~~ not implemented
+>- [ ] Each account holder should be able to see their account information using their credentials
+>  - [ ] Likewise, they shouldn't be able to access another clients account information
+>- [ ] You can update a credit card creation's date in order to see how interest ratings get applied and increase the balance
+>- [ ] Remove money from an account to go below the minimum balance threshold and see how penalty fees apply

+Apart from that you can:
+- POST Create all 3 kinds of users and all 4 kinds of accounts.
+You will have to use an admin's credentials.
+- You can GET a list of all:
+  - users
+  - credentials
+  - checking accounts
+  - addresses
+- GET You can access your own checking account information
+- PUT You can add or subtract money from a checking account

 # Requirements